darksupernova279/traverse/README.md

 3. Download the traverse repo to your computer
 4. Open your CMD and navigate to the directory where traverse.py is located
-5. Run the command: pip install -r requirements.txt
+5. Run the command: pip install -r requirements.txt 5.1 If you are on mac, you may need to run: pip3 install -r requirements.txt
+6. If you encounter failures with running the requirements and you are on mac, install postgresql using homebrew (brew install postgresql) then run "pip install -r requirements.txt" again

 Now traverse and its requirements are ready.
 We still need to configure it a bit, this is optional but preferred.

 6. Open your CMD and navigate to the directory where traverse.py is located
-7. Run the command: traverse.py -G default
+7. Run the command: "python traverse.py -G default".
+For Mac or Linux uses you may need to appened python3 in the beginning like: "python3 traverse.py -G default"
 8. Explanation for step 7 is noted in the traverse config help area.
 The config we just created can now be changed to your needs.
 Refer to the traverse config help for details on each option.
 9. Setup is complete.
 You are now ready to start using the framework. >>>###(Tutorials to be created with examples on how to use the framework.)###<<<